fusedio/fused-docs/docs/user-guide/out/streamlit.md

 # Streamlit

-Streamlit is an open source Python app builder to turn data scripts into shareable web apps.
+[Streamlit](https://streamlit.io/) is an open source Python app builder to turn data scripts into shareable web apps.
+You can run Fused UDFs from Streamlit to create apps powered by UDFs.
+In fact, the Fused [App Builder](/workbench/app-builder/) runs a serverless version of Streamlit.

 ![streamlit](https://fused-magic.s3.us-west-2.amazonaws.com/docs_assets/gifs/streamlit_leaflet.gif)

 ## Basic walkthrough

-### Step 1: Install streamlit
+### 1: Install streamlit

 Prepare an environment and install streamlit.